-OBJECTIVE OF LOST RUINS OF ARNAK: The objective of Lost Ruins of Arnak is to explore more parts of the island than any other player, accumulating more points.
+OBJECTIVE OF LOST RUINS OF ARNAK: Explore more parts of the island than any other player, accumulating more points.

 NUMBER OF PLAYERS: 1 to 4 Players